sroons/planet-of-sound/README.md

 ## TODO:
 * refactor to use fluent instead of fabric
+    * might mean I need to learn/use webpack in order to support import statement in typescript
 * perf analysis
 * web audio is wonky
 * if possible, plucked animation

 * multichannel midi
     * 2 channel mode (horizontal and vertical each get a channel)
     * each body gets a channel